saiaravind19/TechNerd/docs/source/px4Sim/Background.rst

 Background knowledge
 ===================================

-PX4 use uORB message bus to facilitate communication among various modules and to establish connections with the external world, such as simulation or other hardware.
-It supports MAVLink and uXRCE-DDS.
+PX4 uses the uORB message bus for internal communication among its various modules.
+For connections with the external world, such as simulation or other hardware, PX4 uses protocols like MAVLink for ground control and uXRCE-DDS for real-time communication with companion computer over ROS2.

 As the current tutorials are based on ROS1, we employ MAVROS packages.
 MAVROS enables MAVLink extendable communication between computers running ROS.

 Flight Modes in Multicopter
 -----------------------------------